 Here $M=15$ is the maximum number of significant digits tested.
 In essence, $\mathrm{log\textnormal{-}sMAPE}$ calculates the fraction of significant figures correctly predicted until the first error.
 Thus, a $\mathrm{log\textnormal{-}sMAPE}$ value of 0.2 indicates that the first 3 out of 15 significant digits are correct.
 We use this metric in addition to exact match accuracy for the addition, multiplication, division, exponentiation, mean, and standard deviation tasks.

 \textbf{Results} A radar plot of the results is shown in \Cref{fig:frontier_radar} and an overview of the tested models and exact results can be found in \Cref{app:frontier_benchmark_results}.
+It is important to note that we have no way of controlling what the proprietary models (such as GPT 5 and Gemini 2.5) do during the generation of their answer.
+While we very explicitly instruct them not to use calculators, see that their reasoning chains align with non-calculator use, and they often do not answer correctly, we have no guarantee that they do not use external tools.
+Their reported results should be seen as an upper bound.

 Immediately apparent is the perfect accuracy of almost all models on the basic number comparison tasks of MinMax, Sorting, and Interval, which are effectively solved.
 When considering the basic arithmetic tasks, there is a clear separation between high reasoning and non- or minimal-reasoning models.
 While both perform excellently on addition and mean calculation, all non-reasoning models perform very poorly on multiplication, division, exponentiation, and standard deviation tasks, with none achieving above 60\% $\mathrm{log\textnormal{-}sMAPE}$.
 Only once we allow a large number of reasoning tokens do we see improved performance on these tasks.
 This separation between thinking and non-thinking models is underscored in \Cref{fig:frontier_tokens}.
-We see that to improve performance, LLMs use between 5 and 30 thousand tokens to solve a single calculation.
+LLMs use between 5 and 30 thousand tokens to solve a single calculation.
+While future advances in post-training could reduce the number of reasoning tokens \cite{singhal2024a,yeo2025demystifying}, it is clear that current LLMs rely heavily on reasoning chains to compensate for their poor native arithmetic performance.
 Such high token counts for just a single calculation make multi-step calculations and longer reasoning chains infeasible, thus motivating the need for a single-token number representation.